DR Congo faces major challenges in COVID-19 vaccine rollout | DW | 24.07.2021

 Bateyi has promised that the case will be investigated and the result will be published.
 He said it is unclear so far whether the man died as a result of the vaccine or of something else.

-Congo is in a critical situation, says Bateyi, whose title is chief medical officer.
+Congo is in a critical situation, says chief medical officer Bateyi.
 Vaccine skepticism means that few people have been vaccinated, he said.
 Worse, the country has no vaccine supplies anymore at a time when the delta variant is driving up death rates.

 "When you see the numbers, we haven't even administered 100,000 doses so far.
 The rest have now expired and need to be destroyed.”